Truth or Dare Questions: A Fun Team Building Activity

 • Improves understanding and empathy among coworkers.

-• Allows employees’ personalities to shine through.
-We hear this from customers that have ordered our full set of courses.
+• It allows employees’ personalities to shine through.
+We hear this from customers who have ordered our full set of courses.

 • Fosters an open, fun work environment and culture.